BenJam/catchessgame/_posts/2019-04-05-the-boardgame-blog.markdown

 Four years on we are developing our second boardgame: Cat Chess!
 Here's a little more about the game:

-> Cat Chess is a game for 2 or more players lasting 20-30 minutes, suitable for 8 year olds and above.
-Cat Chess is a battle for cat-supremacy in New York, from the streets to the rooftops.
-You'll be building the city that your gang of cats will move, climb and scuffle over the best vantage points to keep an eye on other cats.
-If you like games that are a mix of strategy, change and dexterity then you'll love Cat Chess.
+> Cat Chess is a 3D boardgame for 2 or more players lasting 20-30 minutes, suitable for 8 year olds and above.
+Cat Chess is a battle from the streets to the rooftops.
+Build the city and move, climb and scuffle your team of cats for the best vantage points to keep an eye on their rivals.
+If you like games that are a mix of strategy, chance and dexterity then you'll love Cat Chess.

 We'll be launching Cat Chess to the public in May/June this year.
 If you'd like us to email you when the project is live you can fill out our [contact form](/contact).
 In the meantime we'll be using this website to blog about the game's progress as well as talking about the broader subject of boardgame design.